Colorectal cancer: facts & figures

 Maintain a healthy weight, exercise, and choose a diet low in red meat and processed meat.
 Limit alcohol use and don't smoke.

-The MDH Sage Scopes Screening Program aims to increase the proportion of people screened for colon and rectum cancer statewide.
+The MDH Sage Screening Program aims to increase the proportion of people screened for breast, cervical, and colorectal cancers statewide.
 The program offers free colonoscopies and related services for eligible men and women (people that meet age, insurance, and income criteria).